-- thumbhan so that the outline sits between two images. - Create Smart Album: When searching across cataloged folders, you can save a custom search as a smart album (see page 39). - Smart Organize: This opens the Smart Organize window, where you can search for duplicate photos, photos of similar appearance, or photos taken at similar times or places (see page 61).
+- Create Smart Album: When searching across cataloged folders, you can save a custom search as a smart album (see page 41). - Smart Organize: This opens the Smart Organize window, where you can search for duplicate photos, photos of similar appearance, or photos taken at similar times or places (see page 63).